 Camano Island Fire and Rescue met the department's standard of Basic Life Support.
-The overall average response/travel time for the first emergency unit with a minimum of two (2) Emergency Medical Technicians was nine minutes and seven seconds (9:07).
+The overall average response/travel time for the first emergency unit with a minimum of two (2) Emergency Medical Technicians was eight minutes and twenty-seven seconds (8:27).
 Response times exceed the department's "goal" due to long distances traveled from station to emergency scene and the area from which resources respond.

-5) Arrival of Advanced Life Support unit at an emergency medical incident: Advanced Life Support defined as minimum of one Paramedic/EMT and ALS unit defined by the State of Washington.
+5) Arrival of Advanced Life Support unit at an emergency medical incident:

+Advanced Life Support defined as minimum of one Paramedic and one Emergency Medical Technician (EMT) on an ALS unit as defined by the State of Washington.